danteWei/CSCI-3120/CSCI 3120 A1/README.txt

 keyboard.
 Once it received the command, it will deallocate all memories it created and then quit in 3 seconds.

+**Please note that I do have a new queue, and the input processes will only be moved to ready queue when the alarm interrupt is triggered!**

 USAGE:
 --------
 When first time use it, compile it first using "make" command to make sure the